DataDog/integrations-core/sidekiq/README.md

 ### Configuration

-1. Enable your metrics by including:
+1. Enable your metrics by including this in your initializer:

 ```ruby
     require 'datadog/statsd' # gem 'dogstatsd-ruby'